BLACKTHAMI/GamesGlobal/README.md

-This document describes the architecture, security, monitoring, deployment, and scaling strategy for the [Your Application Name] application on AWS.
+This document describes the architecture, security, monitoring, deployment, and scaling strategy for the application on AWS.

 ## 1. Architecture Diagram and Description